ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 ### Port 30180

-From our nmap scans, we were able to determine that  running on port 30180.
-Browsing to the target on port 30180 gives us a 403 response.
+From our nmap scans, we were able to determine that a web service is running on port 30180.
+Sneding a GET request to the target on port 30180 gives us a 403 response.

 ```
 $ curl http://<target-ip>:30180/